From Prompts to Context

 The agent decides when to search (pull, not push), and the tool enriches the query behind the scenes.
 The condition filter means a Type 2 patient never sees Type 1 insulin pump troubleshooting guides, without the patient or the model needing to specify that constraint explicitly.

-Tool definitions are the sneaky budget item.
-Function signatures the system can invoke consume context tokens whether they're used or not, and there's a genuine tension in how to manage them.
+These consume context tokens regardless of whether they are used, and there's a genuine art to managing them.
 Inngest recommends removing any tool used less than 10% of the time because performance degrades as tool count grows.
 But Manus found that dynamically loading and removing tools breaks KV-cache (a 10x cost difference between cached and uncached tokens), so their solution is logits masking, where tools stay in context but get suppressed at the decoding level through a state machine.

 I don't think there's a clean answer here yet.
 I'm currently leaning toward keeping tool counts low rather than worrying about cache-aware masking, mostly because my agents have 4-6 tools, not 40.
 If you're at Manus's scale with dozens of tools, the cache math probably dominates.

-The broader principle from Manus's engineering blog is worth internalizing regardless of tool count: never reorder or mutate tokens already in the KV-cache prefix.
-Treat your prompt prefix as append-only.
+The broader principle from Manus's engineering blog applies regardless of tool count, which is to never mutate tokens already in the KV-cache prefix.
 Even changing JSON key ordering in a tool definition invalidates the cache from that point forward, and with agentic workloads running at roughly a 100:1 input-to-output token ratio, cache hits are existential for cost at scale.
-Both Anthropic and OpenAI now offer explicit cache control with up to 90% discounts on cached input tokens, but the gotchas are subtle: JSON key ordering instability in some languages (Swift, Go) breaks caches silently, toggling features like web search invalidates the system cache, and the cache follows a strict hierarchy (toolssystemmessages) where changes at any level invalidate everything after it.
+Both Anthropic and OpenAI now offer explicit cache control with up to 90% discounts on cached input tokens, but the gotchas will bite you.
+JSON key ordering instability in some languages (Swift, Go) can affect caches silently, toggling features like web search invalidates the system cache, and the cache follows a strict hierarchy (tools → system → messages) where changes at any level invalidate everything after it.

 Write / Select / Compress / Isolate